vakees-ilamaran/adj-monitoring-stack/README.md

 * Prometheus custom exporter (Python Code which could check the aliveness of the process and report it to the promethues server)
 * Nagios for the process monitoring.

-How to we do it ?
+How to do it ?
 ------
 * **Server Stat** :
   * The method i here use is using promtheus and node exporter.